interledger/rafiki/packages/documentation/src/content/docs/concepts/accounting/liquidity.md

 `PostLiquidityWithdrawal` and `PostLiquidityWithdrawal` are only applicable for two-phase withdrawals.

 - `PostLiquidityWithdrawal` - Post liquidity withdrawal.
-Withdrawals with `> 0` timeouts are two-phase commits and are committed via this mutation.
+Withdrawals with `> 0` timeouts are two-phase transfers and are committed via this mutation.
 - `VoidLiquidityWithdrawal` - Void liquidity withdrawal.
-Withdrawals with `> 0` timeouts are two-phase commits and are rolled back via this mutation.
+Withdrawals with `> 0` timeouts are two-phase transfers and are rolled back via this mutation.

 When a withdrawal liquidity transaction is requested with a non-zero `timeout` value _(Zero denotes absence of timeout)_, the transfer will be created as a two-phase transfer [see more](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)